yangyzoey/3dtiles/README.md

 This prototype is based on https://github.com/bmmeijers/lis3d

 // Continue..
-Add geom_type(polygon, polygonz, etc) flag in the input.json.
+Explain geom_type(polygon, polygonz, etc) description in the input.json.
-Put step1 SQL scripts() as a function inside creator
-//